randy-rebucas/lingkod-ph/docs/user-journey-guide.md

 ---

-This user journey guide provides detailed step-by-step processes for each role, helping users understand how to effectively use the platform and achieve their goals within the Lingkod PH ecosystem.
+This user journey guide provides detailed step-by-step processes for each role, helping users understand how to effectively use the platform and achieve their goals within the LocalPro ecosystem.